csmith/centauri/README.md

 ## Current status

 Centauri is currently in development.
-There may be breaking changes as it evovles.
+There may be breaking changes as it evolves.
 Individual builds _should_ be usable for production purposes, but you might want to keep another more established proxy around as a backup just in case.